How to Become a Security Analyst?

 Duration

-Bachelor’s degrees in Cyber Security 3-4 years
+Bachelor’s degree in Cyber Security 3-4 years

 Master’s courses in Cyber Security 1-2 years

-PhD programmes in Cyber Security 3-5 years
+PhD programmes in Cyber Security3-5 years

-Scope
+Scope and Jobs

 According to The US Bureau of Labor Statistics’ Information Security Analyst’s Outlook, cybersecurity jobs are among the fastest-growing career areas in the US.
 According to BLS, cybersecurity jobs are expected to grow 31% through 2029.